9 Types Of Bullet Journal Weekly Spreads You Need To Try

 Long Vertical Boxes Weekly

-I divided the paged by 4 equal vertical parts and created 8 columns for each day of the week and a weekly to-do list, all extremely minimalistic.
-The only thing that took some time were the flowers on the bottom.
+I divided the paged into four equal vertical parts and created eight columns for each day of the week and a weekly to-do list, all extremely minimalistic.
+The only thing that took some time was the flowers on the bottom.

 I drew my flowers following a tutorial from this book.
 If you want to learn how to draw flowers, go and check out my post on How To Draw Beautiful Floral Doodles In Your Bullet Journal.